 As I wrote at the time of the company’s launch, “Retail is changing, and the model of 50,000 square foot spaces and 20 year leases is likely dead.”
 Storefront is bringing much needed innovation and imagination to an industry that has seen little of either over the last hundred plus years.

-- StorefrontConnecting brands with retail stores
+- StorefrontConnecting brands with retail spaces

 Storefront is the world's largest online marketplace that helps merchants find and rent the best retail spaces.
 We make it simpler to run a retail store through streamlining the rental process.
 From finding retail spaces to payment and insurance, Storefront makes retail accessible to millions of merchants.